Follitropin alfa, lutropin alfa.

 Therefore, administration of less than one vial of Pergoveris daily may provide too little LH activity to ensure adequate follicular development.

 Pharmacokinetics: Follitropin alfa and lutropin alfa have shown the same pharmacokinetic profile as follitropin alfa and lutropin alfa separately.

-Follitropin alfa: Following intravenous administration, follitropin alfa is distributed to the extracellular fluid space with an initial half-life of around 2 hours and eliminated from the body with a terminal half-life of about one day.
-The steady state volume of distribution and total clearance are 10 l and 0.6 l/h, respectively.
-One-eighth of the follitropin alfa dose is excreted in the urine.
+Follitropin alfa: Distribution: Following intravenous administration, follitropin alfa is distributed to the extracellular fluid space with an initial half-life of around 2 hours and eliminated from the body with a terminal half-life of about one day.
+The steady state volume of distribution is 10 L.

 Following subcutaneous administration, the absolute bioavailability is about 70%.
 Following repeated administration, follitropin alfa accumulates 3-fold achieving a steady-state within 3-4 days.
 In women whose endogenous gonadotrophin secretion is suppressed, follitropin alfa has nevertheless been shown to effectively stimulate follicular development and steroidogenesis, despite unmeasurable LH levels.